Alexmour0907/FamilieTask/README.md

 ### Implemented Features:  ✔️
 - **User Registration & Login:** New users can create an account and log in securely.
+- **Multi-Family Architecture:** The backend now fully supports users being members of multiple families.
+A session-based system tracks the user's active family, ensuring all data is correctly filtered.
 - **Family Creation & Management:** Logged-in users can create a family, which establishes them as the owner.
 - **Full Join Request Workflow:** A complete system for users to request to join a family, and for family owners/admins to approve or reject requests.
-- **Task Management API:** Backend endpoints for creating and listing family tasks, with role-based access control.
+- **Task Completion Workflow (Backend):** A complete backend API for users to mark tasks as complete (`pending_approval`) and for admins to `approve` or `reject` them, including awarding points.
+- **"My Tasks" Dashboard UI:** A new section on the dashboard where users can view their assigned tasks for the active family and mark them as complete.
-- **Admin Task UI:** The admin panel now includes functionality to create new tasks and view a list of all family tasks.
+- **Admin Task UI:** The admin panel includes functionality to create new tasks and view a list of all family tasks.
 - **Secure Configuration:** Project configuration is managed securely through `.env` files.
 - **Automated System Maintenance:** A periodic cleanup process automatically removes expired or rejected join requests from the database.
-    - Users can request to join a family using a unique code.
-    - Family `owner`s and `admin`s can view, `accept`, or `reject` these requests from a dedicated admin panel.
-- **Admin Panel Placeholder:** A basic admin panel is accessible to users with admin rights, currently used for managing join requests.
-Also laying the groundwork for future administrative features.
+  - **Note:** A bug has been identified where some expired requests are not being removed correctly.
+This is a known issue and will be addressed in a future update.

 ### Next Steps 🚀
-The next steps for the project are currently undecided.
-With the core user and family management system now in place, we can explore several feature directions, such as task creation, assignment, and the points-based reward system.
+- **Admin Approval UI:** Create the frontend interface for admins to view and approve/reject tasks that are pending approval.
+- **Family Switching UI:** Implement the dropdown or UI element on the dashboard for users to switch between their families, using the new API endpoints.
+- **Gamification and Leaderboards:** Build out the UI to display user points and family leaderboards.
+- **Dynamic Avatars:** Make the user/task avatars dynamic instead of static placeholders.

 ## ✨ Planned Features
 - **Complete Family Management:** Implement the full workflow for adding, managing, and removing family members.